-Pants should not be faded, stonewashed, or cargo in style Pants should not be faded, stonewashed or cargo in style Belts Belts must be worn when wearing pants Belts must be a solid color with no embellishments (studs, jewels, etc.) Buckles should be professional and modest Belts must be worn Belts must be a solid color with no embellishments (studs, jewels, etc.) Buckles should be professional and modest Skirts Skirts/Skorts must be a solid color and reach the knee or lower If a skirt/skort has a slit, the opening of the slit must not reach above the knee Not Permitted Shoes Shoes must be solid color (brown, black, red, gray or white) and have backs Athletic shoes only in school colors (white, red, black, gray) are permitted Athletic shoes must have laces and be tied Sandals, slippers, flip-flops, canvas van style slip-on shoes, over the knee boots, and backless shoes may not be worn Shoes must be solid color (brown, black, red, gray or white) and have backs Athletic shoes only in school colors (white, red, black, gray) are permitted Athletic shoes must have laces and be tied Sandals, slippers, flip-flops, canvas van style slip-on shoes, over the knee boots, and backless shoes may not be worn Hair Styles Hair must be kept clean and well-groomed No unnatural colors, two-toned hair color, or exaggerated styles (i.e. mohawks) are allowed No excessive lines/carvings are allowed Modest natural coloring or highlighting is allowed The hair should not be worn in a manner that covers the eyes The hair code may be modified at the discretion of the dean, and students are expected to make reasonable choices about their hairstyle Any questions should be directed to the dean before any major Hair must be kept clean and well-groomed No unnatural colors, two-toned hair color, or exaggerated styles (i.e. mohawks) are allowed No excessive lines/carvings are allowed Modest natural coloring or highlighting is allowed The hair should not be worn in a manner that covers the eyes The hair code may be modified at the discretion of the dean, and students are expected to make reasonable choices about their hairstyle It is the expectation that young men are clean shaven decisions are made Any questions should be directed to the dean before any major decisions are made Outerwear Students may wear plain sweaters, cardigans or collared fleece jackets or vests.
-Small manufacturer logos are acceptable Coats, hoodies, jackets etc. must be placed in lockers from 'bell to bell' and are not permitted to be worn during the school day Outerwear includes, but is not limited to, coats/jackets, hoodies, sweatshirts, flannel jackets, windbreakers, wind pants, gloves, hats, bandanas, and scarves Students may wear plain sweaters, cardigans or collared fleece jackets or vests.
-Small manufacturer logos are acceptable Coats, hoodies, jackets etc. must be placed in lockers from 'bell to bell' and are not permitted to be worn during the school day Outerwear includes, but is not limited to, coats/jackets, hoodies, sweatshirts, flannel jackets, windbreakers, wind pants, gloves, hats, bandanas, and scarves Jewelry No excessive jewelry or body piercing, other than young ladies' earlobes, are permitted in school or when representing the school at extra-curricular activities All jewelry must be professional and modest in choice No earrings, excessive jewelry or body piercing are permitted in school or when representing the school at extra-curricular activities All jewelry must be professional and modest in choice Earrings Professional and modest earrings are acceptable Plugs or gauges are not permitted Not Permitted Make-up Make-up must be professional/modest and chosen from a neutral or natural pallet Make-up is not permittedNail polish is not permitted
+Pants should not be faded, stonewashed, or cargo in style Pants should not be faded, stonewashed or cargo in style Belts must be worn when wearing pants Belts must be a solid color with no embellishments (studs, jewels, etc.) Buckles should be professional and modest Belts must be worn Belts must be a solid color with no embellishments (studs, jewels, etc.) Buckles should be professional and modest Skirts Skirts/Skorts must be a solid color and reach the knee or lower If a skirt/skort has a slit, the opening of the slit must not reach above the knee Not Permitted Shoes Shoes must be solid color (brown, black, red, gray or white) and have backs Athletic shoes only in school colors (white, red, black, gray) are permitted Athletic shoes must have laces and be tied Sandals, slippers, flip-flops, canvas van style slip-on shoes, over the knee boots, and backless shoes may not be worn Shoes must be solid color (brown, black, red, gray or white) and have backs Athletic shoes only in school colors (white, red, black, gray) are permitted Athletic shoes must have laces and be tied Sandals, slippers, flip-flops, canvas van style slip-on shoes, over the knee boots, and backless shoes may not be worn Hair Styles Hair must be kept clean and well-groomed Unnatural colors, two-toned hair color, or exaggerated styles (i.e. mohawks, mullets or undercuts) are not permitted The hair should not be worn in a manner that covers the eyes Excessive lines/carvings are not permitted Modest natural coloring and highlighting are allowed Non-natural hair color/dye is not permitted including hair tinsel and wrapped hair) The hair code may be modified at the discretion of the dean, and students are expected to make Hair must be kept clean and well-groomed Unnatural colors, two-toned hair color, or exaggerated styles (i.e. mohawks, mullets or undercuts) are not permitted The hair should not be worn in a manner that covers the eyes Excessive lines/carvings are not permitted Modest natural coloring and highlighting are allowed Non-natural hair color/dye is not permitted including hair tinsel and wrapped hair) Young men must be clean shaven The hair code may be modified at